freenas/freenas-docs/userguide/virtualmachines.rst

 see the same environment.

 `Rancher <https://rancher.com/>`__
-is a |web-ui| tool for managing Docker containers.
+is a web-based tool for managing Docker containers.

-%brand% runs the Rancher |web-ui| within the Docker Host.
+%brand% runs the Rancher web interface within the Docker Host.

 .. index:: Docker Host Requirements